Are you using social media to build brand trust with your audience?

 However, many business owners have not been able to use the power of social media to understand the best possible way or ways to positively impact their business — build trust and credibility with their audience.

-There has been a lot of advancements in technology which have had a positive effect on social media, making it a lot easier for businesses to engage and communicate with their audience.
+There has been many advancements in technology which have had a positive effect on social media, making it a lot easier for businesses to engage and communicate with their audience.

 1. Start Your Own Blog or Website

-2. Be Consistent
+2. Be Consistent Across Channels

 Not everybody’s a great writer.
-If you’re worried about it, you canhire someone to write for you.
+If you’re worried about it, you can hire someone to write for you.

-3. Be Active on Social Media
+3. Build Brand Trust by Being Active on Social Media

 “Social media is not just a way to sell to your customers.
 It is a way to connect, create a community, and build trust and loyalty.
 Social marketing is crucial, not separate to your brand community.
 Start relating to customers and stop selling to them.
 When you build trust and loyalty, the sales will come.” — Timothy Alexander

 Think along the lines of the 4–2–1 rule for social media.
-It’s OK to post content from other sources which your target customer will find interesting.
-It takes the pressure off you to write everything yourself and helps build your credibility.
+It’s OK to post content from other sources which your target customer will find interesting because it takes the pressure off you to write everything yourself and helps build your credibility.